CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 Affects: All trilogy games.

 To provide some variety in the game world, traffic vehicles act with a degree of randomness.
-One of the random decisions they make is the moment they turn the lights on at night, or when it gets foggy or rainy.
+One of the random decisions they make is when they turn the lights on at night, or when it gets foggy or rainy.
 For each vehicle in the world, a random "threshold" gets picked, deciding how dark, rainy, or foggy it has to be for the vehicle to turn the headlights on.

 However, this tiny feature suffers from a difference in how randomness works on PC vs PS2 -- the range of randomness